Each of us came has taken our own path to caring about sky and environment. Read our stories here. And then maybe tell us yours?

 Nicole is also a NASA Aquanaut, who in preparation for spaceflight and along with her NEEMO9 crew, lived and worked during an 18-day and longest saturation mission to date on the Aquarius undersea habitat.

 As an Artist, and now retired from NASA, Nicole combines her spaceflight experience and artwork to inspire creative thinking about solutions to our planetary challenges, to raise awareness of the surprising interplay between science and art, and to promote the amazing work being done every day in space to improve life right here on Earth.
 You can find out more about Nicole's work here

-RESEARCHer And ASSISTANT PROFESSOR IN THE DEPARTMENT OF EARTH AND PLANETARY SCIENCES at NORTHWESTERN UNIVERSITY
+ASSISTANT PROFESSOR IN THE DEPARTMENT OF EARTH AND PLANETARY SCIENCES AT NORTHWESTERN UNIVERSITY

-Dan is a researcher and assistant professor in the Department of Earth and Planetary Sciences at Northwestern University.
-He is a climate scientist with diverse research interests including: climate impacts and extremes, detection and attribution of recent climatic and deep time paleoclimatology.
-Prior to Northwestern, Dan spent four years as a postdoctoral scholar in the School of Earth Sciences at Stanford, earned his PhD in geological sciences at the University of Michigan, and obtained bachelors degrees in atmospheric science and physics from Texas A&M and Tulane University respectively.
+Dan is an Assistant Professor in the Department of Earth and Planetary Sciences at Northwestern University.
+He and his research group, the CCRG, use numerical models to study Earth’s climate system.
+He is particularly interested in extreme weather events, climate change, the impacts of climate change adaptation schemes, and Earth’s past climates (i.e., paleoclimates).
+Prior to Northwestern, Dan was a postdoctoral scholar in the School of Earth Sciences at Stanford, earned his PhD in geological sciences at the University of Michigan, and obtained bachelor degrees in atmospheric science from Texas A&M and physics from Tulane University.
 Between undergrad. and grad. stints he served five years in the US Air Force as a weather officer and operational meteorologist.

-Dan is particularly interested in developing new curriculum pieces at the intersection of art and science.
+Dan is particularly interested in developing curriculum at the intersection of art and science, and has worked with his students to create Sky-relevant scientific explainers for Sky Day Project.
 You can find out more about Dan's work here

 professor of Atmospheric science at